 Sarcoidosis is a disease that can injure the lungs and eyes or other organs, and cause sensitive rashes.
 No one knows what ultimately triggers sarcoidosis, but the disease is characterized by an unusually active immune system.
 Clusters of immune cells, known as granulomas, can invade the lungs and other organs, causing damage.

-Regardless, the condition can be challenging to live, especially its the symptoms are at their peak.
+Regardless, the condition can be challenging to live with, especially when its symptoms are at their peak.
 Depending on the organs affected, these symptoms can include shortness of breath and chronic coughs, enlarged lymph nodes, skin irritations, weight loss, and fatigue.

 A number of treatments, lifestyle changes, and the use of support groups can help patients to better manage their disease.